dynaroars/neuralsat/README.md

 - `--summary`: Path to result file (format in result file: `[STAT],[RUNTIME]`).
 - `--solution`: Get a solution (counterexample) if *NeuralSAT* returns `SAT`.
 - `--timeout`: Timeout (in second) for verifying one instance.
-- `--batch`: the maximum number of parallel splits in bound abstraction.
+- `--batch`: Maximum number of parallel splits in bound abstraction.

-## Example
+## Examples

 - UNSAT case